-College of Nursing Minimum Course Grade of 'B' F or NURS Courses
+College of Nursing Minimum Course Grade of 'B' for NURS Courses

-The faculty in the CON has established the grade of 'B' as the minimum acceptable grade for all courses with the prefix of NURS for students matriculating in the fall of 2006 and beyond.
+The faculty in the CON has established the grade of 'B' as the minimum acceptable grade for all courses with the prefix of NURS.
 A grade of 'C' is acceptable in INDI 6000.
-A student who matriculated in Fall 2006 and beyond and who earns a grade less than "B" for NURS courses or less than "C" in INDI 6000/8000 cannot progress into courses for which such a course is a prerequisite.
+A student who earns a grade less than "B" for NURS courses or less than "C" in INDI 6000/8000 cannot progress into courses for which such a course is a prerequisite.